-Child Protection is everybody's business; however staff within Birchgrove Primary School will have specific responsibilities' which are outlined below.
+Child Protection is everybody's business.
+However, staff within the school will have specific responsibilities which are outlined below:

-- It is the role of the Designated Senior Person for Child Protection (DSP) to ensure that all of the child protection procedures are followed within Birchgrove Primary School, and to make appropriate and timely referrals in accordance with Child Protection and school procedures - If for any reason the DSP is unavailable, Deputy DSPs are identified who will act in their absence.
-Alternative arrangements for appropriate cover will also be made if the DSP and Deputy are unavailable - It is the role of the DSP to ensure all staff employed including temporary staff, agency staff and volunteers within Birchgrove Primary School are aware of Birchgrove Primary School's internal procedures, for advice, support and guidance - The Governing Body and school leadership team are responsible for ensuring that Birchgrove Primary School follows safe recruitment and best practice
+- It is the role of the Designated Senior Person for Child Protection (DSP) to ensure that all of the child protection procedures are followed within the school, and to make appropriate and timely referrals in accordance with Child Protection and school procedures. - If for any reason the DSP is unavailable, a Deputy DSP is identified who will act in their absence.
+Alternative arrangements for appropriate cover will also be made if the DSP and Deputy are unavailable. - It is the role of the DSP to ensure all staff employed including temporary staff, agency staff and volunteers within the school are aware of the school's internal procedures for advice, support and guidance. - The Governing Body and school leadership team are responsible for ensuring that the school follows safe recruitment and best practice.

-- The role of the Nominated Governor for Child Protection is to ensure that Birchgrove Primary School has an effective Child Protection policy and to support Birchgrove Primary School develop and implement the policy: the Governing Body has a key role as critical friend in understanding and challenging the safeguarding arrangements within Birchgrove Primary School - The DSP/Headteacher and Governing Body should review and update the policy and procedures annually - The DSP/Headteacher should ensure that Child Protection training is undertaken by all staff, volunteers and governors annually - Ensure parents are aware of the child protection policy and understand Birchgrove Primary Schools duty to report Child Protection concerns to Children's Services - Where children leave Birchgrove Primary School ensure that any child protection information is shared with the receiving school.
+- The role of the Nominated Governor for Child Protection is to ensure that the school has an effective Child Protection policy and to support the school to develop and implement the policy: the Governing Body has a key role as critical friend in understanding and challenging the safeguarding arrangements within the school. - The DSP/Headteacher and Governing Body should review and update the policy and procedures annually. - The DSP/Headteacher should ensure that Child Protection training is undertaken by all staff, volunteers and governors annually. - Ensure parents are aware of the child protection policy and understand the school's duty to report Child Protection concerns to Children's Services. - Where children leave the school, ensure that any child protection information is shared with the receiving school.
 Child protection files are copied and the copies are securely and separately sent to the new establishment as soon as possible.
-The original being retained securely in school. - Whilst awaiting for information to arrive DSP to have a telephone conversation with DSP at previous establishment to discuss any immediate concerns
+The original being retained securely in school. - Whilst awaiting information to arrive, the DSP will have a telephone conversation with DSP at previous establishment to discuss any immediate concerns.

-Schools Governing Body
+Birchgrove Primary School Governing Body

-Birchgrove Primary Schools Governing Body is responsible for the following:
+The Governing Body in Birchgrove Primary School is responsible for the following:

-- Birchgrove Primary School has an effective child protection policy and procedures in place that is in accordance with local authority guidance and locally agreed interagency procedures - Birchgrove Primary School's child protection policy and procedures are: - Available to parents and carers - Provided in a format appropriate to the understanding of children, and in particular for children with additional needs - Ensure Birchgrove Primary School operates safe recruitment procedures that take account of the need to safeguard children and young people, including arrangements to ensure that all appropriate checks are carried out for new staff and volunteers who will work with children, including relevant DBS checks
+- Ensuring the school has an effective child protection policy and procedures in place that is in accordance with local authority guidance and locally agreed interagency procedures - The school's child protection policy and procedures are: - Available to parents and carers, - Provided in a format appropriate to the understanding of children, and in particular for children with additional needs. - Ensure the school operates safe recruitment procedures that take account of the need to safeguard children and young people, including arrangements to ensure that all appropriate checks are carried out for new staff and volunteers who will work with children, including relevant DBS checks.

-- Ensure that the head teacher and all other permanent staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively: and is kept up-to date by refresher training - Give clear guidance to temporary staff and volunteers providing cover during absences and who will be working with children and young people on Birchgrove Primary Schools arrangements for child protection and their responsibilities - Ensure that the governing body addresses any identified learning regarding child protection arrangements in line with its reviewing and monitoring responsibility, and any issues that are brought to its attention. - The governing body to ensure that the designated senior person (DSP), designated governor for child protection and the chair of governors undertake and maintain relevant safeguarding training as agreed by the Regional Safeguarding Board.
+- Ensure that the head teacher and all other permanent staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively: and is kept up-to date by refresher training. - Give clear guidance to temporary staff and volunteers providing cover during absences and who will be working with children and young people on the school's arrangements for child protection and their responsibilities. - Ensure that the governing body addresses any identified weaknesses in regard to child protection arrangements that are brought to its attention. - The governing body to ensure that the designated senior person (DSP), designated governor for child protection and the chair of governors undertake and maintain relevant safeguarding training as agreed by the Regional Safeguarding Board.